QASA: Quality-Aware Semantic Augmentation for Robust Multimodal Sentiment Analysis: Methodology

+where \(\tau\) is a sensitivity threshold, \(\odot\) denotes element-wise multiplication, and this blending enforces structural and temporal consistency in non-edited regions (primarily facial muscles and body contours), enabling large stylistic changes while preserving the fine-grained dynamic cues critical for sentiment analysis.

-For audio modality, we employ Seed-VC for zero-shot voice conversion.
-Seed-VC is based on a Flow Matching diffusion scheme that aligns source and target speech distributions.
-Its core is to minimize the difference between the source flow and the estimated vector field $v(x,t)$:
+For audio augmentation, we employ Seed-VC~\cite{liu2024zero} for zero-shot voice conversion.
+The goal is to replace speaker timbre while preserving prosody, pauses, and affective rhythm.
+Seed-VC is optimized under a flow-matching objective that aligns the predicted vector field with the true audio flow:

-where the estimated vector field is conditioned on context $c$: $v(x,t) = f_{estimator}(x, t, c)$, with context $c$ containing the target speaker's timbre embedding and semantic features.
-During inference, the source noise $x(0)$ is transformed into target data by solving an ordinary differential equation (ODE):

-To mitigate timbre leakage, Seed-VC alters the source speech timbre during training.
-The source speech $X_{src}$ is transformed into a shifted version $X_{shifted} = \mathcal{T}(X_{src}, e_r)$ through a random timbre representation $e_r$, and semantic features are extracted from the shifted audio to remove residual source timbre: $S_{shifted} = f_{semantic}(X_{shifted})$.
-In our application, we select other speakers from the dataset as target timbres for each original audio sample, generating timbre-diverse yet semantically consistent augmented audio $A_i^{aug}$.

-It is important to note that we keep the text modality $T_i$ unchanged, as text already contains semantic information about sentiment and text augmentation may introduce semantic drift.